 Following this sort of intensity model allows you to maximize the type of results that you can see out of your workout.
 It makes sense, after all.
 If you are pushing yourself harder than you ever have before for the duration of your workout, then you are probably going to see better results than you ever have before.
 This is especially true if you are combining the HIIT with a healthy diet.

 High intensity interval training is a great workout model for anyone who is looking to push their athleticism to the next level.
 However, if you have pain holding you back, then you need to address those underlying problems before attempting to push yourself any further.
-If you are dealing with daily pain, give NRG Athletes Therapy Fitness a call to find out how we can help you get back to performing your best.
+If you are dealing with daily pain, contact NRG Athletes Therapy Fitness to find out how we can help you get back to performing your best.